huggingface/hub-docs/docs/hub/webhooks.md

 # Webhooks

-Webhooks allow you to know when new changes happen on specific repos or repos belonging to specific users / organizations (not just your repos, but any repo!).
+Webhooks allow you to react when new changes happen on specific repos or repos belonging to specific users / organizations (not just your repos, but any repo!).

 You can configure the webhooks in your [settings](https://huggingface.co/settings/webhooks).